-- 1. the Annex to this Decision represents a consolidated list of the information agreed to be exchanged by Parties; - 2. the Secretariat shall modify the EIES to reflect the information contained in the Annex to this Decision; and - 3. the Annex to Decision 7 (2019) is no longer current.
+- 1. that the Annex to this Decision represents a consolidated list of the information agreed to be exchanged by Parties; - 2. to request the Secretariat to modify the EIES to reflect the information contained in the Annex to this Decision; and - 3. that the Annex to Decision 7 (2021) is no longer current.